From Laravel to Spring Boot: overview to start quickly

 model we use a repository to have a clean way to reach the table in the DB.
 We create an interface, we call it CatRepository and we make it extends CrudRepository

-annotation so Spring will pick up the class.
+annotation so Spring will pick up the interface

 @Repository